niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 Other characters, such as unicode characters outside the ASCII character set, are explicitly prohibited from the name of an XML Schema component defined by the schema.

-**Rule 7-17:** Component names use camel case || The name of a model component MUST use the camel case formatting convention.
-(N5R 10-48)
+<a name="rule7-17"></a>**Rule 7-17:** The name of a model component MUST use the camel case formatting convention.

 Camel case is the convention of writing compound words or phrases with no spaces and an initial lowercase or uppercase letter, with each remaining word element beginning with an uppercase letter. *UpperCamelCase* is written with an initial uppercase letter, and *lowerCamelCase* is written with an initial lowercase letter.

-**Rule 7-18:** Name of attribute properties begin with lower case letter || The name of an [attribute property](#def) MUST begin with a lowercase character.
-(N5R 10-49)
+<a name="rule7-18"></a>**Rule 7-18:** The name of an [<span class="termRef">attribute property</span>](#def-attribute-property) MUST begin with a lowercase character.

-**Rule 7-19:** Name of components other than attribute properties begin with upper case letter || The name of a model component that is not an [attribute property](#def) MUST begin with an uppercase character.
-(N5R 10-50)
+<a name="rule7-19"></a>**Rule 7-19:** The name of a model component that is not an [<span class="termRef">attribute property</span>](#def-attribute-property) MUST begin with an uppercase character.

-**Rule 7-20:** Punctuation in component name is a separator || The characters hyphen (-), underscore (_) MUST NOT appear in a component name unless used as a separator between parts of a word, phrase, or value, which would otherwise be incomprehensible without the use of a separator.
+<a name="rule7-20"></a>**Rule 7-20:** The characters hyphen (-), underscore (_) MUST NOT appear in a component name unless used as a separator between parts of a word, phrase, or value, which would otherwise be incomprehensible without the use of a separator.
 The character period (.)
 MUST NOT appear in a component name unless as a decimal within a numeric value, or unless used as a separator between parts of a word, phrase, or value, which would otherwise be incomprehensible without the use of a separator.
-(N5R 10-47)

 Names of standards and specifications, in particular, tend to consist of series of discrete numbers.
 Such names require some explicit separator to keep the values from running together.

 ### 7.1.3 General component naming rules from ISO 11179-5

 Names are a simple but incomplete means of providing semantics to data components.
 Data definitions, structure, and context help to fill the gap left by the limitations of naming.
 The goals for data component names should be syntactic consistency, semantic precision, and simplicity.
 In many cases, these goals conflict and it is sometimes necessary to compromise or to allow exceptions to ensure clarity and understanding.
-To the extent possible, NIEM applies [[ISO 11179-5]](#ref) to construct NIEM data component names.
+To the extent possible, NIEM applies <a href="#iso-11179-5"><b>[ISO 11179-5]</b></a> to construct NIEM data component names.

-**Rule 7-21:** Singular form is preferred in name || A noun used as a term in the name of an XML Schema component MUST be in singular form unless the concept itself is plural.
-(N5R 10-54)
+<a name="rule7-21"></a>**Rule 7-21:** A noun used as a term in the name of an XML Schema component MUST be in singular form unless the concept itself is plural.

-**Rule 7-22:** Present tense is preferred in name || A verb used as a term in the name of an XML Schema component MUST be used in the present tense unless the concept itself is past tense.
-(N5R 10-55)
+<a name="rule7-22"></a>**Rule 7-22:** A verb used as a term in the name of an XML Schema component MUST be used in the present tense unless the concept itself is past tense.

-**Rule 7-23:** Name does not have nonessential words || Articles, conjunctions, and prepositions MUST NOT be used in NIEM component names except where they are required for clarity or by standard convention.
-(N5R 10-56)
+<a name="rule7-23"></a>**Rule 7-23:** Articles, conjunctions, and prepositions MUST NOT be used in NIEM component names except where they are required for clarity or by standard convention.

 Articles (e.g., a, an, the), conjunctions (e.g., and, or, but), and prepositions (e.g., at, by, for, from, in, of, to) are all disallowed in NIEM component names, unless they are required.
 For example, PowerOfAttorneyCode requires the preposition.
 These rules constrain slight variations in word forms and types to improve consistency and reduce potentially ambiguous or confusing component names.